Published Dec. 2012

 The economics of child

-Research has proven that a “side-effect” of globalization was to increase the demand of child labor, through the fast-paced growth of an export industry that demands huge amounts of workers at the lowest price.
-In a country like China, poor children from rural areas are available by the hundreds of millions… a very tempting source of cheap labor.
-This explains why too many child traffickers still manage to avoid government control.
+Recent research has shown that a side-effect of globalisation is the increase in demand for child labour, through the fast-paced growth of an export industry that requires millions of workers at the lowest price.
+In a country like China, poor children and young adults from rural areas are available by the hundreds of millions… a very tempting source of cheap labour.
+The economic forces behind this phenomenon explain why so many child traffickers still manage to avoid government control.

-However, if well-managed, an economy open to trade can also support its poor workers and increase their minimum wage.
-This is a good incentive for them to invest in their children and break the vicious cycle that forces them to send their kids to work.
-As for what the government can do, it’s important to make it easy for rural adult workers to be seamlessly integrated into cities – i.e. making the internal visa policy (known as "hukou") more flexible - or else employers will turn to black labor and possibly children.
-Favoring foreign investments in modern industries which require skilled labor - therefore adults - has also been a great way to stop child trafficking.
+However, if well-managed, a transition to an open economy can also support its poorer workers and increase their minimum wage.
+It's the perfect time to invest in the nation's children and break the vicious cycle that feeds on extremely cheap labour.
+The government should make it easy for rural adult workers to be seamlessly integrated into cities – thereby making the internal visa policy (known as "hukou") more flexible - or else employers will turn to the black market which involves underage kids.
+Putting an emphasis on foreign investments in modern industries, which require skilled labour and therefore adults, has also been one of the most effective ways to reduce child trafficking.

-On the other hand, the government's attemp to help financially children engaged in illegal labor has had a negative effect: as the allowance was set too low, they didn’t leave their jobs and instead they ended up being paid less by their illegal employers (well they're already receiving government money, aren’t aren't they?
-That's handy!).
+On the other hand, the government's attempt to financially help children engaged in illegal labour has had negative effects.
+As the allowance was set too low, it wasn't enough for them to leave their jobs and instead ended up being paid less by their employers.
+Indeed, to these unscrupulous people, the children were already receiving government money, so they didn't need the extra cash as much, did they?

 In a sense, the Chinese Communist Party (CCP) is directly responsible because it only draws its legitimacy from the promise of economic prosperity.
-Since it’s no longer a communist economy, the Party has indeed replaced all previous social values by those of nationalism (pride in China) and prosperity - the idea that everyone would be able to get rich.
+Since it’s no longer a communist economy, the Party has indeed replaced all previous socialist values by those of nationalism (taking pride in China's growing power) and GDP growth - the idea that everyone would be able to get rich.

-When this is the national moral value that is officially upheld, you can understand the influence it has on average citizens.
-If leaders are to show the example, they're telling the people seek superficial and material gains more than anything else.
+When getting rich is the national moral compass officially upheld, you can understand the influence it has on the people.
+If leaders are to show the example, they're telling Chinese citizens to seek superficial and material gains more than anything else.

-Of course this is a mainstream effect, and no generalization is possible, but it does explain to some extent the extreme behavior of those who engage ruthlessly in child trafficking.
-It’s easy money, and both supply (poor rural kids) and demand (rich urban adults) are abundant.
+While this doesn't necessarily have an absolute impact on everyone - tradition is still a central part of most Chinese lives - it does explain to some extent the extreme behaviour of those who engage ruthlessly in child trafficking.
+It’s easy money, and both supply (poor rural kids) and demand (factories, rich adults) are abundant.